2021-Marianne hess

 Cubes, Squares, and a Cone

-• Or an attempt to create the perfect Cube in Stalke Cube.
+This was an attempt to create the perfect cube within the Stalke Cube.

-The cubes stand on the floor.
-The squares stand as cubes that have sunk into the floor—or into the wall.
+The cubes stood on the floor.
+The squares appeared as cubes that had sunk into the floor, or into the wall.

-We dug into the lawn behind the foundry and poured 1000 degrees of hot liquid aluminum into the holes where the burnt grass roots were, creating impressions and, subsequently, positive marks in the figures.
+The lawn behind the foundry was dug up, and 1,000 degrees of hot liquid aluminum was poured into the holes where the burnt grass roots had been, creating impressions and, subsequently, positive marks in the figures.

-The sculptures emerge as three-dimensional pencil drawings in opposition to the black/white cube.
+The sculptures emerged as three-dimensional pencil drawings, in contrast to the black and white cube.

-Marianne Hesselbjerg has, over the past three decades, exhibited several times at Stalke Gallery in solo exhibitions and group shows.
+Over the past three decades, Marianne Hesselbjerg had exhibited several times at Stalke Gallery, both in solo exhibitions and group shows.

-Copper degradation results in the formation of a colored pigment applied directly to the canvas, determining the visual expression.
-Thus, the works are in constant change.
+Copper degradation resulted in the formation of a colored pigment applied directly to the canvas, determining the visual expression.
+Thus, the works were in constant change.

 Including selected works by Thorbjørn Lausten, Line Toftø, Morten Tillitz, and William Anastasi

-Anthony mercilessly waged war against the art world as well as the joys and madness of love.
-Anthony tells that his style originates from the drawing mistakes that even the least talented art students make.
+Anthony relentlessly waged war against the art world, as well as against the joys and madness of love.
+He explained that his style originated from the drawing mistakes made even by the least talented art students.

-The New York Times wrote that Anthony is “hilarious” and “profound,” meaning absurdly funny and profound at the same time.
-He has achieved cult status in the art world, and Anthony is represented by more than 30 museums around the world.
+The New York Timeswrote that Anthony was “hilarious” and “profound,” meaning absurdly funny and profound at the same time.
+He had achieved cult status in the art world, and Anthony was represented in more than 30 museum collections worldwide.

-William Anthony's paintings and drawings can be found in the collections of more than 30 major art museums.
+William Anthony’s paintings and drawings were represented in the collections of more than 30 major art museums.

-The origin of his remarkable style may be attributed to his experience early in his career as an instructor of figure drawing.
-He developed a unique method of teaching beginners, which concentrated on identifying and correcting the mistakes the students made.
-Their worst mistakes became Anthony's satirical style.
+The origin of his distinctive style was often attributed to his early experience as an instructor in figure drawing.
+During this period, he developed a unique teaching method for beginners, focusing on identifying and correcting the mistakes students made.
+These mistakes later became the foundation of Anthony’s satirical style.

-It didn’t take Anthony long to realize that his classroom satire could be the basis for a new art statement.
-He started with take-offs of old and new masters, Michelangelo, Vermeer, Picasso, and Johns.
-But soon he graduated into victimizing just about anyone and anything.
+It did not take Anthony long to realize that his classroom satire could form the basis of a new artistic practice.
+He began by making take-offs of both old and modern masters such as Michelangelo, Vermeer, Picasso, and Johns.
+Soon, however, his work expanded to target almost anyone and anything.

-DEVIANT DRAFTSMANSHIP includes much of the work Anthony has done since the publication of IRONIC ICONS (2013), which was another compilation of his paintings and drawings, also by Sam Jedig and published by Stalke Gallery, Denmark.
+DEVIANT DRAFTSMANSHIP included a substantial body of work Anthony had produced since the publication of IRONIC ICONS (2013), another compilation of his paintings and drawings.
+That publication was also edited by Sam Jedig and published by Stalke Galleri, Denmark.

 Praise for Anthony's Work: